JakeCardillo/Genetic-Algorithm-for-2D-Platformer/README.md

 # Genetic-Algorithm-for-2D-Platformer
-AI Final Project - Genetic Algorithm for 2D Platformer Game - Nick Avtges and Jake Cardillo
+AI Final Project - Nick Avtges and Jake Cardillo

 This is the Godot file for our game